|

 Among the poets who did their damnedest to

-“make things new” in drama, the most significant achievement was by T. S.
+“make things new” in drama, the most significant achievement was by T. S. Eliot,

-MacNeice, and Charles Williams.
+and Charles Williams.

 Auden had experimented in playwriting with Paid on Both Sides (1933), an